Fallen-Breath/tweakermore/docs/document-en_us.md

 Limit the number of explosion sound effects played for each same coordinate per tick

+If the value is negative, no limit is applied

 See also: lowerExplosionSound

 - Category: MC Tweaks